Hubersity/Hubersity/README.md

 ## Key Features

 - University-specific forums and discussion areas
-- Login and user authentication system
-- University selector and filtering system
-- Modern UI with responsive components
-- Support for image-based content and resource sharing
+- nteractive discussion boards with searchable posts , users can choose to view content from followed users only or from the entire university community.
+- Study timer feature that tracks learning progress and updates visual states dynamically based on study duration.
+- Private chat system allowing direct messages between users.
+- Supports image, video, and file attachments within both posts and chat messages.
+- University-based feed filtering and selection system with a clean, modern, and responsive UI design.

 ## Tech Stack